 Once in a while a project comes along that warrants special attention, respect and support.
-The planned upgrading of the high quality Capitol Corridor passenger rail service that runs from Auburn via Sacramento and Oakland to San Jose is such a project.
+The Capitol Corridor Joint Powers Authority and BART’s planned upgrading of the high quality Capitol Corridor passenger rail service that runs from Auburn via Sacramento and Oakland to San Jose is such a project.
 On April 26, 2018, the Capitol Corridor Joint Powers Authority (CCJPA) received notification from the California State Transportation Agency (CalSTA) that it had received $80,340,000 in State grants from Senate Bill 1 and the Cap and Trade program to be used to execute the project.

 Here are some excerpts from the CCJPA’s announcement: